OWASP/www-chapter-rv-university/index.md

 **Chapter Launch Date:** March 12, 2025

 We are excited to announce the establishment of the OWASP Student Chapter at RV University, dedicated to fostering a community of students passionate about web application security.
-As part of the global Open Web Application Security Project (OWASP), we aim to enhance the understanding of cybersecurity principles and practices among our members.
+As part of the global Open Worldwide Application Security Project (OWASP), we aim to enhance the understanding of cybersecurity principles and practices among our members.

 ## Our Mission
 Our mission is to promote awareness and education in web application security through: